Introduction

 In this tutorial, you analyze insights and take action on them.

-• Service Administrator access to an EPM Enterprise Cloud Service instance.
+• Have Service Administrator access to a Cloud EPM Enterprise Service instance.

 • Upload and import this snapshot into your instance.